 For an intent to pass the category test, every category in the Intent must match a category in the filter.
-The reverse is not necessary-the intent filter may declare more categories than are specified in the Intent and the Intent will still pass.
-Therefore, an intent with no categories should always pass this test, regardless of what categories are declared in the filter.
+The reverse is not necessary-the intent filter may declare more

-Note: Android automatically applies the the CATEGORY\DEFAULT category to all implicit intents passed to startActivity() and startActivityForResult().
+Note: Android automatically applies the the CATEGORY_DEFAULT category to all implicit intents passed to startActivity() and startActivityForResult().
 So if you want your activity to receive implicit intents, it must include a category for "android.intent.category.DEFAULT" in its intent filters (as shown in the previous <intent-filter> example.

-Data test
+• Data test